Grading system in Canada: Ontario, Alberta, Quebec, Nova Scotia, Saskatchewan and British Columbia

 Does Canada use GPA?

-Yes, Canadian universities and colleges use a GPA (Grade Point Average) system to calculate a student's academic performance over a period of time.
+Yes, Canadian universities and colleges use a GPA (Grade Point Average) system to calculate a student's academic performance over some time.
 The GPA is calculated by assigning a numerical value to each letter grade and averaging them.

 Do Canadian schools use a GPA system?

-Yes, Canadian universities and colleges use a GPA (Grade Point Average) system to calculate a student's academic performance over a period of time.
+Yes, Canadian universities and colleges use a GPA (Grade Point Average) system to calculate a student's academic performance over some time.
 The GPA is calculated by assigning a numerical value to each letter grade and averaging them.

 How is the final grade calculated in Canada?

-The final grade is typically calculated based on a combination of factors such as exams, assignments, projects, and participation.
+The final grade is typically calculated based on exams, assignments, projects, and participation.
 The exact weight of each factor may vary depending on the course and the school or institution.

 Is there a difference in grading systems between primary, secondary, and post-secondary education in Canada?